yaraalaa0/RT2_Assignment1/README.md

 ## How to run the code:

-put this package inside your ROS workspace
+put this package inside your ROS workspace (no additional packages are required)

 In the root of your workspace, run: